wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-form-processing/includes/1-intro-to-form-processing.md

-Form processing lets you read and save information from standard documents, such as invoices or tax documents.
+Form processing lets you read and save information from standard documents such as invoices or tax documents.
 When you automate this process, you can save valuable time by reviewing, extracting, organizing, and saving the data automatically by using Power Apps and Power Automate.